BlackRock withheld support from two key Exxon directors: filings

 Because top fund managers like BlackRock rarely discuss their votes in detail, filings in late August to the U.S. Securities and Exchange Commission provide a rare window into the influential ballots they cast at springtime shareholder meetings like the one held by Exxon on May 25, one of this year's more contentious.

-BlackRock, (BLK.N) which manages nearly $5 trillion, has been criticized for largely supporting company managers on matters like executive pay or electing directors.
+BlackRock, which manages nearly $5 trillion, has been criticized for largely supporting company managers on matters like executive pay or electing directors.
 BlackRock funds have backed corporate directors around 97 percent of the time since 2013, according to research firm Proxy Insight, and mostly backed Exxon at this year's meeting such as opposing shareholder proposals addressing climate change.

 BlackRock executives say they prefer to press companies behind the scenes, and vote against management only when such engagement fails.
-But in a rare break, filings on Friday showed funds including the $45 billion BlackRock Global Allocation Fund (MALOX.O) withheld support from Exxon directors Jay Fishman and Kenneth Frazier this year.
+But in a rare break, filings on Friday showed funds including the $45 billion BlackRock Global Allocation Fund withheld support from Exxon directors Jay Fishman and Kenneth Frazier this year.

 While spokesman for BlackRock and Exxon declined to comment, BlackRock's reasoning for the votes appears to be spelled out in a recent governance report on its website.
 The report describes how BlackRock executives tried to discuss strategy and capital allocation with independent directors of an unnamed "large oil and gas corporation," but were rebuffed because of a policy against such talks.